- What do I need to do if I’m going to an appointment at MSK?

-Yes, MSK offers telemedicine, called televisits.
-A televisit is when your healthcare provider uses a computer, smartphone, or tablet to see and talk with you.
-Ask your healthcare provider if a televisit is an option for you.Back to top
+Yes, MSK offers telemedicine visits.
+A telemedicine visit is when your healthcare provider uses a computer, smartphone, or tablet to see and talk with you.
+Ask your healthcare provider if a telemedicine visit is an option for you.Back to top

 Yes, our inpatient and outpatient clinical locations remain open, and our healthcare teams are ready to provide the care and treatment you need.
 Appointments are available for new and existing patients.
-You can schedule an in-person visit or, if you aren’t able or don’t want to come in for an appointment, you can request a telemedicine appointment, where you can speak to us remotely from the comfort of your home.
+You can schedule an in-person visit or, if you aren’t able or don’t want to come in for an appointment, you can request a telemedicine visit, where you can speak to us remotely from the comfort of your home.

-To continue to provide you with safe, excellent care, we’ve temporarily moved to telemedicine appointments or reduced the hours for some of our facilities:
+To continue to provide you with safe, excellent care, we’ve temporarily moved to telemedicine visits or reduced the hours for some of our facilities:

 - Bendheim Integrative Medicine Center (open Mondays and Thursdays for select services)

 - Charles Hallac Patient Recreation Center (within Memorial Hospital)

 - Sillerman Center for Rehabilitation (relocated to the Rockefeller Outpatient Pavilion at 53rd Street and the David H. Koch Center for Cancer Care at Memorial Sloan Kettering Cancer Center)

-The services we normally provide at these locations continue to be available at other locations and through televisits.Back to top
+The services we normally provide at these locations continue to be available at other locations and through telemedicine visits.Back to top

 MSK is open and ready to care for you.
 If we need to reschedule one of your appointments for your safety, a member of your healthcare team will call you.

 We understand it can be stressful to have a visit, treatment, procedure, or surgery rescheduled.
 Please know these decisions are being made by your doctor along with the rest of your healthcare team after carefully reviewing your medical care and needs.
 We will reschedule your appointment when your healthcare team thinks it’s safe.

 If you have any questions or concerns about your upcoming appointment or about coming to MSK, please contact your healthcare team.Back to top